rdkcentral/Lightning-SDK/docs/plugins/profile.md

 ### language

-Gets the user's mother language.
+Gets the user's language, based on the currently set locale.
 During *local development*, it attempts to return the browser's language with `en` as default.

 ```js
 Profile.language()